 How To Layer The Ordinary

-I have put together this chart which marks all The Ordinary products that conflict.
-It´s taken quite a lot of work to put together but think it ´s the easiest and quickest way to see all The Ordinary conflicts together.
+Conflicts mean that you should avoid using certain products together in the same routine.
+They may cancel each other or they could cause irritation.
+You can use them in alternate routines AM/PM or different days.
+This chart marks all The Ordinary products that conflict.
+It´s taken quite a lot of work to put together but think it´s the easiest and quickest way to see all The Ordinary conflicts together.
 Always check the official pages on the Deciem website and instructions as these are often updated.

 The Ordinary Products You Can & Cannot Mix